Veto2922/RAG-Powered-Arabic-AI-Assistant/README.md

 - This project is based on a Cookiecutter Data Science template.
 - The SANAD dataset is used for training and testing.

----

-This updated README provides a more comprehensive overview of the project, reflecting the detailed workflows and methods described in the notebooks.